 The Regional Climate Change Working Group (RCCWG) was established in early 2023 with governance representatives from each council and Te Ao Mārama Inc, supported by a staff level inter-agency group.
-This informal working group has been instrumental in enabling cross-agency discussions and collaboration to progress strategy development.
+This informal working group has been instrumental in enabling cross-agency discussions and collaboration to progress strategy development (phase one).
+It is envisaged that phase two will involve extending collaboration beyond the existing structure of this working group.